How To Succeed In Getting A High Risk Merchant Account

 - Acceptable limits on chargeback ratios and reasonable costs for each occurrence

-- A range of payment processing services, such as recurring billing, physical card swipe terminals and payment gateways with virtual terminals for e-commerce.
+- A range of payment processing services, such as recurring billing, physical card swipe terminals, payment gateways with virtual terminals for e-commerce, alternate payment solutions like e-Check and Crypto payments

 - Good analytics and reporting to extract useful insights to help you run your business better.